Fox Hanford Theatre

 The Fox Theatre has had quite a colorful background, steeped in American history.
 It has made a full circle from the 1920’s vaudeville silent film, early talkies throughout the prime years when movies were the center of entertainment.
 It has survived the transition of TV and the subsequent phase of multi-screens or other adaptive uses.
 An architectural treasure designed for multiple uses, hosting community and cultural events.
 Much more can be said about this Fox Theatre, which we leave for you to discover.

 We hope you take the time to visit and attend performances and movies at the Historic Hanford Fox Theatre.
 We welcome your comments ideas and suggestions.
-Additionally, we look forward to providing you, the guest of the theater with quality entertainment.
-Above all, we look forward to seeing and serving you at the theater!
+Additionally, we look forward to providing you, the guest of the theatre with quality entertainment.
+Above all, we look forward to seeing and serving you at the theatre!

-The Fox Hanford was closed by a partial ceiling collapse on March 20, 2014
+The Fox Hanford Theatre was closed by a partial ceiling collapse on March 20, 2014.
+It had reopened by December 2015.

 Just login to your account and subscribe to this theater